For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It boasts a large amount of entertainment all year round and is one of the many reasons why the city attracts so many students from across the world!

-• Northern Quarter - Just off Piccadilly Gardens, the Northern Quarter is centred around Oldham street.
+• Northern Quarter - Just off Piccadilly Gardens, the Northern Quarter is centred around Oldham Street.
 It's a fantastic quirky area to explore for shopping and just as good at night with plenty of live music and chilled bars.
 Perhaps the single biggest attraction is Affleck's Palace, a former department store which has been turned into a multi-storey bazaar for alternative clothing and off-the-wall knickknacks.
-There's an impressive fancy dress shop on the upper floor which is worth knowing about.
+There's an impressive fancy dress shop on the second floor which is worth knowing about.

-• Manchester arena - This is the major gig venue in the city.
+• AO Arena Manchester - This is the major gig venue in the city.
 You can get cheaper tickets in advance online.
-Other popular gig venues are the Manchester Academy and the Apollo.
+Other popular gig venues are the Manchester Academy and the O2 Apollo.

 • The Printworks - In the city centre this block is full of nighttime entertainment.
 With an Odeon cinema and an array of popular bars, restaurants and clubs.

-• Manchester Museum - For something a bit more educational, check out this free museum along Oxford road adjacent to Manchester university's Whitworth Hall.
+• Manchester Museum - For something a bit more educational, check out this free museum along Oxford Road adjacent to Manchester University's Whitworth Hall.

 Sport